codecruz/qrnator/README.md

 ## Introduction

-This web app enables you to generate QR codes using a destination URL, an image from the user's device, and the ability to customize the colors of the code and its background.
+Implementing the [endroid/qr-code](https://github.com/endroid/qr-code) library, this web app enables you to generate QR codes using a destination URL, an image from the user's device, and the ability to customize the colors of the code and its background.

 ## Steps to Generate a QR Code